nickyiliwang0000/h/applied-javascript/intro-to-firebase.md

 ```

-We're using the data attribute to store thea appropriate Firebase key in each li, so we can use it later for the checkbox feature.
+We're using the data attribute to store thea appropriate Firebase key in each `li`, so we can use it later for the checkbox feature.
 [For more information on the data attribute, check out MDN](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes).

 Now that we have a way to identify each to-do, we can store key of the targeted `li` in a variable.
 We'll use this key to create a reference to the correct node in our database.